yinhc66/first_repository/README.md

 results.txt contains output from the analysis

-modification from the online interface
+Modification from the online interface

-modification in our local repository
+Modification in our local repository